 The University Program introduces students to the major fields of human knowledge and teaches students how to think like a humanist, a natural scientist, and a social scientist.
-The goal is to provide students with skills they can use to provide order and meaning to new information they will encounter over the rest of their lives.
-Courses in the University Program help students develop a broad conceptual understanding that ultimately help graduates function as educated and thoughtful citizens.
+The goal is to equip students with skills they can use to provide order and meaning to new information they will encounter over the rest of their lives.
+Courses in the University Program aid students in developing a broad conceptual understanding that ultimately helps graduates function as educated and thoughtful citizens.

 I. Humanities (6 hours)

 Explore human experiences and achievements in order to understand the essential characteristics of the human condition and human values.